Iasa-Global/btabok/pages/engagement_model/culture.md

 ## Become a Trusted Advisor

 One of the first steps of the architecture practice is developing its stakeholder relationships.
-Thus the ITABoK uses a stakeholder driven approach.
+Thus the BTABoK uses a stakeholder driven approach.
 Catalog key stakeholders to the architecture practice and begin cultivating relationships.
 This will take time and care as they may not be directly accessible.

 ## Be a Pessimistic/Optimist or the Other Way Around